Bruiser Kinard: Navy/Fleet City

 After the Dodgers winless 1944 season, Kinard enlisted in the United States Navy in April 1945.
 He served until March 1946.
-Kinard and his brother George Kinard played at tackle and guard, respectively, for the Fleet City Navy football team based at Camp Shoemaker in Dublin, California.
+Kinard and his brother, George, played at tackle and guard, respectively, for the Fleet City Bluejackets football team based at Camp Shoemaker in Dublin, California.
 Kinard was named to the All-Service football team selected by West Coast sports writers in December 1945.

 New York Yankees

 In January 1946, Dan Topping, owner of the New York Yankees of the newly-formed All-America Football Conference (AAFC), signed the Kinard brothers and four others from the Navy's Fleet City football team.
 Bruiser Kinard started all 14 games for Yankees in 1946, helping the team to a 10–3–1 record, good for first place in the AAFC's East Division.
 The team then lost in the AAFC championship game to the 1946 Cleveland Browns.
 At the end of the 1946 season, Kinard was selected by the AP, UP, and AAFC as a first-team All-AAFC player.

 Kinard returned to the Yankees in 1947 and appeared in all 14 games, but in only three as a starter.
 Kinard was also an assistant coach for the Yankees during the 1947 season.
 He announced his retirement as a player in January 1948 at age 33.